Assange's uphill struggle for Australia senate seat

 But the young party has already hit a major snag.
 Recent infighting has resulted in the resignation of Mr Assange's fellow running mate in Victoria, Leslie Cannold, one of the most well-respected of the WikiLeaks candidates, as well as a large number of campaign staff, which some say has dealt a blow to the legitimacy of the party.

 But the candidate himself is confident.
-With just a few more days to go before the election, Mr Assange told the Australian Associated Press: "It's going to be a fight but the chances are good."'No support'
+With just a few more days to go before the election, Mr Assange told the Australian Associated Press: "It's going to be a fight but the chances are good."

 His message is resonating with some sections of the electorate.